CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 This could introduce undetermined structures to the circuit, invalidating gate set, connectivity, and other crucial requirements of the backend, so recommended to be performed early in the compilation procedure, allowing for these requirements to be solved again

-Unwrapping Boxes could introduce arbitrarily complex structures into a :py:class:`~pytket.circuit.Circuit` which could possibly invalidate almost all :py:class:`~pytket.predicates.Predicate` s, including :py:class:`GateSetPredicate`, :py:class:`ConnectivityPredicate`, and :py:class:`NoMidMeasurePredicate`.
+Unwrapping Boxes could introduce arbitrarily complex structures into a :py:class:`~pytket.circuit.Circuit` which could possibly invalidate almost all :py:class:`~pytket.predicates.Predicate` s, including :py:class:`GateSetPredicate`, :py:class:`~pytket.predicates.ConnectivityPredicate`, and :py:class:`NoMidMeasurePredicate`.
 It is hence recommended to apply this early in the compilation procedure, prior to any pass that solves for these constraints.

 Optimisations
 -------------